 If you’re already enrolled in college, you can still consider applying for a New Mexico college scholarship.
-Graduates can investigate any New Mexico student loan forgiveness programs they may qualify for.
-New Mexico-based students or graduates can keep reading for a breakdown of some great aid, loan, and forgiveness options.
+What’s more, graduates can investigate New Mexico student loan forgiveness programs they may qualify for.
+So here’s the scoop on some of the best ways to make an education in New Mexico as affordable as possible.

-Let’s start with a look at how much loan debt students already carry in New Mexico.
-As of 2017, 54% of New Mexico college attendees had student loan debt, and on average owed $21,237.
+Let’s start with a look at how much loan debt students currently carry in New Mexico.
+As of 2020, 45% of New Mexico college attendees had student loan debt, and on average owed $20,868.

 If your goal is to attend school in New Mexico and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.